IsaacSchemm/Pandacap/README.md

 * Your avatar and username
 * Links to your attached accounts
-* Your ActivityPub handle, and links to users you follow and communities you've bookmarked
+* Your ActivityPub handle, bridged Bluesky handle (if any), and links to users you follow and communities you've bookmarked
 * Links to RSS/Atom feeds
 * Your **image posts**
 * Image posts from your **favorites**